mit-rss/tesse_install/README.md

 This means that the simulator isn’t responding to requests.
 Wait a few seconds; the simulator sometimes takes a long time to set up the sensors.

-## Submission

-Once you are done with the TESSE setup, please submit this Google Form: https://forms.gle/DMMbMqEnKWnUjFdd7 At some point the simulator will unfreeze and you’ll stop getting the error; everything should be good.
+At some point the simulator will unfreeze and you’ll stop getting the error; everything should be good.
 If this continues ad infinitum and the simulator maintains a high (or crazy low) fps, contact us.